Quick answer

 |---|---|---|---|---|

-| What it is | Kids sleep library | Sleep and meditation app | Sleep device plus app | Personalized lullaby companion |
+| What it is | Kids sleep library | Sleep and meditation app | Sleep device plus app | AI friend who sings lullabies and musicals, and tells stories, lessons, rhymes, and chats |

-| Built for | Children's sleep | General audiences | Hatch device owners | Babies, kids, and bedtime |
+| Built for | Children's sleep | General audiences | Hatch device owners | Babies and kids, any time of day |

-| Goal of the audio | A broad sleep catalog | Calm for the whole family | Routines around a device | Calm and personalized sleep |
+| Goal of the audio | A broad sleep catalog | Calm for the whole family | Routines around a device | Songs, stories, and chats made for one child |

 | Personalized to your child | No, fixed catalog | No, fixed catalog | No, fixed sounds | Yes, by name and theme |